john-/ham2mon/README.md

 An activity log entry is written every 15 seconds (by default).
 This can be changed with `--log_active_timeout`.
 Set this to 0 to disable activity logging (channel on/off messages will still occur).

-If `debug` is selected as logging type than channel events can be viewed when the `--debug` option is also selected on the command line.
+If `debug` is selected as logging type then channel events can be viewed when the `--log-level=debug` option is also selected on the command line.

 See [json-server example](doc/json-server_example.md) for one way this can be used.